+Freehold and leasehold properties are actually only two of the four common types of ownership.
 Generally speaking, there are four major types of home ownership that exist in British Columbia.
 To help our clients better understand what each of these forms of home ownership entails, we have developed a brief outline highlighting their differences.

 Freehold ownership is, in many ways, the simplest type of home ownership.
 In freehold ownership, the owner of the residential property owns both the building and the ground that it is built upon.
-This manner of ownership provides owners with a great deal of freedom regarding building design, yard work, and other aesthetic additions or renovations to the building or land in their possession.
+This manner of ownership provides owners with a great deal of freedom regarding building design, landscape work, and other aesthetic additions or renovations to the building or land in their possession.